KavyaBanerj/scRNASeq-cancer-cell-line/README.md

   - **Resistance Mechanisms**: Mutations in the HER2 receptor can prevent trastuzumab from binding effectively.
 Cancer cells may activate other growth factor receptors or downstream signaling pathways (e.g., PI3K/AKT pathway) to bypass the blocked HER2 signaling.
 Some cancer cells may downregulate or lose HER2 expression over time, making them less susceptible to trastuzumab (Roviello et al., 2021).

 - **Treatment: Bevacizumab -> Target: VEGF**
   - **VEGF (Vascular Endothelial Growth Factor)**: VEGF is a signal protein that stimulates the formation of blood vessels (angiogenesis).
 VEGF binds to its receptors (primarily VEGFR-2) on the surface of endothelial cells, promoting their proliferation and new vessel formation.
-This process is hijacked by tumors to ensure an adequate blood supply, facilitating their growth and metastasis (Kieran et al., 2012).
+Tumors hijack this process to ensure an adequate blood supply, facilitating their growth and metastasis (Kieran et al., 2012).
 VEGF is overexpressed in a variety of cancers, including colorectal, lung, kidney, and glioblastoma.
   - **Pathway Activation**: Often activated by hypoxic conditions within the tumor microenvironment.
-Tumor cells release VEGF in response to low oxygen levels, which then binds to VEGF receptors on endothelial cells, triggering angiogenesis (Liu et al., 2023).
+Tumor cells release VEGF in response to low oxygen levels, binding to VEGF receptors on endothelial cells, triggering angiogenesis (Liu et al., 2023).
   - **Bevacizumab**: By inhibiting VEGF, bevacizumab reduces the blood supply to tumors, thereby inhibiting their growth and spread.
   - **Resistance Mechanisms**: Tumors may activate alternative angiogenic factors (e.g., FGF, PDGF) to continue blood vessel formation despite VEGF inhibition.
 Some tumors may produce higher levels of VEGF to overcome the inhibitory effects of bevacizumab.
 Changes in the tumor microenvironment, such as increased pericyte coverage of blood vessels, can make angiogenesis less dependent on VEGF signaling.